LiquidPlanner vs. Task Management Software: An Evaluation Guide

 How task management tools manage resources

 In general, task management tools allow you to assign tasks to resources (people), but they don’t take into account resource workload (how much work is already on people’s plates).
 This makes it impossible to rely on meeting your set finish date.
 For example, in Trello each board has a member list on the right side of the board that allows you to simply add resources to tasks.
 Trello assumes the members on a task will be working together in order to reach a deadline.
-This way of managing resources assumes that people have infinite time, or that they will stand up and push back if they don’t have the bandwidth to take on a task, which can cause a lot of problems among teams, customers—and making deadlines.
+This way of managing resources assumes that people have infinite time, or that they will stand up and push back if they don’t have the bandwidth to take on a task, which can cause a lot of problems among teams, customers—and meeting deadlines.

 How LiquidPlanner manages resources